 Moody's is very similar to Standard & Poors, except rather than measuring a companies ability to remain financial stable and creditworthy, Moody's measures what the expected losses would be if a company were to go into default.
 It's particularly valuable in analyzing the value of stocks and bonds with certain companies.
 A AAA rating is the highest possible score you can receive from Moody's, so MetLife's Aa3 rating earns them a "very high" investment grade designation.

 A.M.
 Best is the most reliable credit-rating tool insureds can use to gauge the financial health of a particular company.
 Unlike S&P and Moody's, A.M.
 Best is focused exclusively on the insurance marketplace.
 A good score with A.M.
 Best means a company is more likely to fulfill their financial obligation to you when it comes time to file a claim.
-With a score of A+, MetLife has the second highest rating a company can receive with A.M.
+With a score of A+ (effective November 19, 2019), MetLife has the second highest rating a company can receive with A.M.
 Best.

 It's important to know what experts think about homeowners insurance companies - but it's also good to know what actual customers and consumer sentiment sites are saying, too.